 The Creative Hoardings Policy can be downloaded from www.woollahra.nsw.gov.au or for more information contact Council's Cultural Development Team.
+Standard Condition: D11 (Autotext DD11)

-D.6 Site Signs
+D.3 Site Signs

-The Principal Contractor or Owner-builder must ensure that the sign/s required by clauses 98A and 227A of the Regulation is/are erected and maintained at all times.
+The Principal Contractor or Owner-builder must ensure that the sign/s required by clause 70 of the Regulation and clause 75of the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 is/are erected and maintained at all times.

-Clause 98A of the Regulation provides:
+Clause 70 of the Regulation provides: